East Grinstead Hockey Club: History

-The club was awarded England Hockey 'Club of the Year' in 2009.
+The club was awarded England Hockey 'Club of the Year' in 2009 and is in the shortlisted for 2023.
 They competed in the National Indoor Finals 2011 as reigning champions and retained their crown after only losing 1 of 10 games and winning the rest on the way to the final at Wembley Arena, they beat Beeston 8-5 in the final.
 In the 2010-11 season outdoor season, despite dominating the league, they lost in the championship play off final to Beeston 2-1, in the Euro Hockey League they got knocked out in the Last 16 to rivals Reading HC.

-The Ladies 1st XI have been Sussex Premier Division champions on several occasions, and also won the EH Vase in 2009.
+The Women's 1st XI have been Sussex Premier Division champions on several occasions, and also won the EH Vase in 2009.
 They won promotion from the South Club's Women's Hockey League Division 3B to Division 2 in 2010/11, from Division 2 to Division 1 in 2011/12, to the National League East Conference in 2012/13 and to the Premier League in 2014/15 for the first time in their history.

 The club mourned the death of Dennis Leman who died on 12 August 2010, he was a key figure in promoting EGHC status into what it is today.
 He was the EGHC president from 1972–1977 and was captain of the 1st XI side from 1952- 1962.
 EG also mourned the death of Frank Farrell who died on 3 June 2010.
 He was president of the Sussex Hockey Association between 1983–1993 and also managed Lewes HC for many years but was a frequent visitor to EGHC.

 During the 2020–21 Women's Hockey League season, the women's team led the Premier Division before it was cancelled due to COVID-19 pandemic but the team gained consolation by defeating Clifton Robinsons 5-3 in the final of the Women's Championship Cup.
+The success continued during the 2022–23 Women's England Hockey League season when the women won their first ever title after beating Surbiton 3–2 in the play off final.